filbench/filbench.github.io/projects/_posts/2025-10-30-uy-pilipinst.md

 ## What exactly are we trying to do?

-Specifically, we will curate a **high-quality instruction-tuning dataset for the top four (4) spoken Philippine languages: Tagalog, Cebuano, Ilokano, and Hiligaynon.**
+Specifically, we will curate a **high-quality instruction-tuning dataset for the top four to six (4-6) spoken Philippine languages**: Tagalog, Bisaya, Hiligaynon, Ilokano, Cebuano, and Bikolano.

+Ultimately, we want to answer the following question:

+> How does post-training data composition&mdash;synthetic, human-annotated, or web-crawled&mdash; affect LLM performance on FilBench, under a low annotation budget?

-By doing so, we aim to answer the following research questions:
+By doing so, we aim to explore the following aspects:

 - **Data sourcing and composition**: Where can we find high-quality instruction data for Philippine languages?
 Should we prioritize synthetic generation, community platforms like Reddit, existing datasets like [Aya](https://huggingface.co/collections/CohereLabs/aya-datasets), or a combination of these sources?
 What is the optimal mix of data sources to maximize quality and diversity?